 More research needs to be done, but it appears that breathing in large concentrations of toxic chemicals found in everyday items (such as flame retardants in furniture) can disrupt hormones and the brain.
 Especially for young children with growing brains, eliminating toxic dust is extremely important.

 What to Do?

 So what can be done about household dust and all of the health complications it can cause?
-Thankfully, J and J air duct cleaning in Las Vegas is here to help you with all of your residential air duct cleaning needs.
+Thankfully, J and J Air Duct Cleaning in Las Vegas is here to help you with all of your residential air duct cleaning needs.
 We can remove the dangerous dust that is hiding in your ducts, and blowing into your home every time your HVAC system is on.
 Keep your ducts clean, and be on your way to making your home healthier — call today to get a quick quote and schedule an appointment!